yardnas/Lost-Found-Pet-App/README.md

 ## <a name="features"></a>Features
 ### Landing Page
-* Users login and registration built with flask-login module for authentication management.
+* Users login and registration were built with the flask-login module for authentication management.
 * Password hashing was implemented using bcrypt.

 <img width="1678" alt="landing2" src="static/img/lost-pet.gif">